ddnexus/irt/README.markdown

 or copy them all 'copy_all_lines' (or 'cll').

 That 'pl'-copy or 'cl' plus the 'vi' or 'nano' irt command (or the 'cnn' and 'cvi' commands) are a very time saver combination.
-See the tutorial for details.
+See the [IRT Tutorial](https://github.com/ddnexus/irt/raw/master/irt-tutorial.pdf "IRT Tutorial") for details.

 ## Testing